junglegobs/Scarcity-Time-Steps/README.md

 # Scarcity-Time-Steps
-Analysis of the correlation of scarcity timesteps in the load and the residual load.
+Analysis of the correlation between scarcity timesteps in the load and the residual load.